Local and Mixing-Based Algorithms for Gaussian Graphical Model Selection from Glauber Dynamics: Observation Time Lower Bounds

 \section{Observation Time Lower Bounds}

-In this section, we present minimax lower bounds on the observation time $T$ required to learn the Gaussian graphical model from the Glauber dynamics $\{\mathbf{Y}^{(t)}\}_{t=0}^{T}$.
+In this section, we present the minimax lower bounds on the observation time $T$ required to learn the Gaussian graphical model from the Glauber dynamics $\{\mathbf{Y}^{(t)}\}_{t=0}^{T}$.
 We start by introducing a natural class of graphical models for which we can provide these lower bounds.
-We then define the minimax risk and present the information-theoretic lower bound.
+We then define the minimax risk and state Theorem 2.
+We refer the reader to Section \ref{appsubsec: theorem 2 statement and proof} for detailed presentation of its proof.